gautamraj/gautamraj.github.io/content/posts/grpc/robust-grpc-streaming-iterator-java.md

 tags:
   - gRPC
   - Java
+description: "How to consume gRPC streams in Java using iterators, with retries and without leaking memory."
 ---

 One useful feature of gRPC is server-side streaming.
 A client can use this to